SovereignCloudStack/standards/Standards/scs-0302-v2-domain-manager-role.md

 possible using OpenStack APIs.

 When an external IdP is being used (IdP federation) there is still an expectation that local users may be required by customers.
-As such creation of users (pre-creating federated users or regular local users) within customer domain SHOULD me possible.
+As such, creation of users (pre-creating federated users or regular local users) within customer domain SHOULD be possible.
 Keystone does not allow certain operations on federated users (i.e. password change, MFA, name) as such allowing customers to manage users using OpenStack APIs should not conflict with any additional requirements.